danman01/ruby-enumerables/README.md

  - an `include` statement to "mixin" the Enumerable module and gain all of it's superpower
  - an `each` method, which yields successive members of the collection
  - a `<=>` operator if Enumerable#max, #min, or #sort is used

- > When you design a class, think about the objects that will be created from that class type.
-Think about the things the object knows and the things the object does.

-> Things an object knows about itself are called instance variables.
-They represent an object's state (the data - for example, the quantity and the product id), and can have unique values for each object of that type.

-> Things an object can do are called methods. - [RubyLearning.com](http://rubylearning.com/satishtalim/writing_our_own_class_in_ruby.html)

  - How do you show which modules are included within a class?

 ## BREAK!